swzoeller/NLP-Capstone/README.md

 ### Limitations
 - Labeling: Data labeling was based on political party of the tweeter.
 Party of tweeter does not necessarily serve as a proxy for political bias
 - Class distributions: Some politicians who tweet more frequently were more represented in the data than others.
 This could introduce bias into the dataset if said politicians use a certain rhetoric
 - Inclusion/exclusion of political figures: Dataset was restricted to those figures on twitter.
-Politicians who are not on the platform were not included.
+Politicians who are not on the platform were not included

 ### Additional Sources
 - TriageCancer.org [congressional social media handles](https://triagecancer.org/congressional-social-media)